arturcp/github-pr-watcher/README.md

 # Requirements

-This project runs on ruby 3.2.2 and was tested using Rails 7.0.5
+This project runs on ruby 3.4.1 and Rails 8.0.1

 # How to use